jkelowitt/Rotapy/README.md

 ![Image](https://i.imgur.com/e2AES96.png)

-1. Run `Rotapy.py` using Python 3.6 or higher, or the `.exe`, run the `.exe`, in the same directory as your .log files.
+1a.
+If running the python directly, place the .log files you wish to 'rotamate' into the root directory of Rotapy.py, and run Rotapy.py with python version >=3.6

+1b.
+If running the executable, place Rotapy.exe in the same location as the .log files you wish to rotamate, and run Rotapy.exe.
+When the terminal appears, you may need to press enter to get it started.

 2. The program will ask for the directory of a .log Gaussian geometry optimization output file.